superbryanlee/bc-covid-19-vaccination-reg-page/README.md

 This is the original webpage: https://www2.gov.bc.ca/gov/content/covid-19/vaccine/register

 We have the bare-minimum experience with HTML/CSS/JS so that's what we're planning on honing with this project.
-We don't plan on being competitive, but please to enjoy our project.
+We don't plan on being competitive, but please do enjoy our project.
+Happy hacking.